-- Ric?’s geek post on how she uses twitter and facebook is great, and saves me the trouble of explaining how I finally understood these sites after downloading the software Tweetdeck!
-I love it, and finally I “get” twitter after using it for almost a year.
-Let me know what you think, I’m @iHanna of course.
-Check it out.
+Ricë of Voodoo Notes blog wrote a very geeky post about how she uses twitter and facebook.
+I thought it was great, and finally I understood these sites better.
+I am downloading the software TweetDeck.
+And I love it, and finally I “get” twitter after using it for almost a year.
+Let me know what you think about it if you’re on there.

 Tomorrow another post, maybe I’ll have made some more planning by then…

-Oh, don’t miss this; some more detail images from my Art Journal; my favorite part (cropping out favorite parts, because I always want to crawl into other people’s collage and live there);
+Oh, don’t miss these below, some more detail images from my Art Journal; my favorite part (cropping out favorite parts, because I always want to crawl into other people’s collage and live there);

 Collage detail images: